-- THIS SHOE IS FOR: Neutral runners looking for a shoe that looks good and performs even better.
+- THIS MEN'S SHOE IS FOR: Neutral runners looking for a shoe that looks good and performs even better.
 This is a true do-it-all shoe that you can also wear casually.

 - BALANCED, SOFT CUSHIONING: BioMoGo DNA cushioning adapts to your stride, weight, and speed to help protect you by deflecting impact away from your body.